felixdorn/laravel-rickroll/README.md

 ```

 ## Usage
-On your `routes/web.php` just add this single line and we'll handle the reset for you!
+On your `routes/web.php` just add this single line and we'll handle the rest for you!
 ```php
 use Felix\Rickroll\Facades\RickRoll;